gamemanual0/gm0/source/docs/power-and-electronics/wiring.rst

 - **Crimped connectors are generally better than soldered connectors**, as solder joints can break easier than a crimped connection.
 - **Keep wires tucked away from moving mechanisms,** and ensure that you will not be at risk of a mechanism snagging a wire.
 This is a proper application of materials such as acrylic, which allow drivers to see inside the robot while keeping wires out of the way of other robots/game pieces.
 It is advised for teams to purchase removable velcro ties or cable ties to aid with cable management.
 - **For power wires, lower** :term:`gauge <Gauge>` **(larger size) wires are preferable.** This means a lower resistance across the wire and higher power throughput.
 This is negligible for data wires, however.
-- **Small wires and cables are fragile.** Treat them as such, and don’t put them in an area where they will constantly be hit by another object.
+- **Small wires and cables are fragile.** Treat them as such, and don't put them in an area where they will constantly be hit by another object.
 Larger power cables can take much more abuse.
 - **Ensure that your wires are kept out of pinch points** where another mechanism could sandwich the wire.
 This is especially important in arms or mechanisms that are hinged.

 .. figure:: images/wiring/bad-wiring.png